 Prep Time: 10 minutes

 Cook Time: 18 minutes

-2. Meanwhile, heat oil in 12-inch skillet on medium heat.
-Add peppers and onions; cook 2 min., stirring occasionally.
+2. Meanwhile, heat olive oil in 12-inch skillet on medium heat.
+Add peppers and onions; cook 2 minutes, stirring occasionally.
 Stir in garlic, red pepper and cumin.
 Cook 30 seconds.
-Stir in marinara; season with salt and pepper.
-Simmer 2 min.
+Stir in sauce; season with salt and pepper.
+Simmer 2 minutes.

-3. Add ditalini pasta and reserved pasta water; mix well.
-Bring to simmer.
+3. Add pasta and reserved pasta cooking water; mix well.
+Bring to a simmer.

 Chef’s Tip: While versions of shakshuka can be found throughout the Middle East, the dish originates from Northern Africa.
 Traditionally made with eggs poached in a hearty tomato sauce, it can be served for breakfast, lunch or dinner.